 (d) In most cases, an Emergency School Counselor License will expire on June 30 of the academic year in which the license was granted regardless of the term for licensure.
 Extending the license beyond the June 30 expiration date is at the discretion of the Executive Director after considering all extenuating circumstances.

-(3) To be eligible for the Emergency School Counselor License an applicant and co-applicant district must provide the following: (a) A = C is a provide the following:
+(3) To be eligible for the Emergency School Counselor License an applicant and co-applicant district must provide the following: (a) A = C 1 application:

 (a) A C-1 application;